MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactables.md

 ![A screen shot of the Mesh Interactable Setup component with Object Type set to Interactable.](../../../media/enhance-your-environment/object-player-interactions/009-interactables-common-settings.png)

 The properties for a group of objects that all behave the same can be set up with a parent *Mesh Interactable Setup* component.
 The properties will be applied to all children with rigidbodies at runtime by automatically adding a *Mesh Interactable Body* component to each child object.
+You may want to add *Mesh Interactable Body* manually to use Mesh interactables with [Visual Scripting](#visual-scripting), such as with interaction events or to modify the manipulable target transform through the visual script.

 ![A screen shot of the Mesh Interactable Body component.](../../../media/enhance-your-environment/object-player-interactions/016-mesh-interactable-body.png)